chandan-devs/Intro-Of-BackEnd-Day1/Authetication.md

  - Have Validation in email and password.
  - Encryt the password by using a library called bcrypt.
  - If there is an error send them alert if not then redirect to the next page.

+ # INSTALLATION FOR THE AUTHENTICATION PROJECT :-

+ ## INASTALL EXPESS

+- version 4.18.2
+Fast, unopinionated, minimalist web framework

+## INSTALL BCRYPT

+- version 5.1.0
+A bcrypt library for NodeJS.

+## Package.json is the Meta data for the application.
+Every Node.js application uses package.json which tells node.js about our application.

+- npm install
+- To Create an Express server we have to write this in our scripting file:-
+  > const express=require("express");

+  > const app = express();

+- Now create a PORT
+  > const PORT = 1337;

+  > app.listen(PORT,() =>{
+  console.log("The app is running at port=",PORT)
+}); ----call back function to see everything is running smothly.

+  We have our Express server built.